djhardcore007/agentic-ai-workshop-2025/README.md

 ### Make
 ```
-# this start the mcp server
+# 1) Build images (one-time or after changes)
 make build

-# u can interact w the server by set up the client in whatever env
+# 2) Start the MCP server in the background
-# 1. local env w venv
+make up

+# 3) Open a shell into the running container
+make shell

-# 2. inside the same docker
+# inside the shell
-# 3. call make client
+# 4) Run the client
+cd client
+python news-agent-client.py
 ```
 ### Prerequisites